Coming up with a great domain name can be a daunting task when you’re starting a new online business.

 As you can see, it is important to think long-term when choosing a domain name because you will likely be using it for many years to come.
 Look for one that’s simple and timeless.
 It should be unique, memorable and also flexible for any changes you may make to your business in the future.

-The easiest solution for a domain name is to use your company name, if you already have one.
+The easiest solution is to use your company name, if you already have one.
 Your company name will help customers distinguish you from your competitors, so you should at least try to “include it” in your domain name (unless it is long and difficult to spell).

 Brainstorm Multiple Ideas